 Direct immunofluorescence examination of perilesional skin is diagnostic.
 It detects a linear band of C3 at the basement membrane zone.

 For mild symptoms, topical corticosteroids (eg, 0.1% triamcinolone acetonide cream up to 6 times a day) may be effective.
 Prednisone (eg, 40 mg orally once a day) relieves moderate or severe pruritus and prevents new lesions; dose is tapered until few new lesions erupt, but it may need to be increased if symptoms become more severe (eg, during labor).
-Systemic corticosteroids given late in pregnancy do not seem to harm the fetus.
+Systemic corticosteroids given late in pregnancy and in short bursts, do not seem to harm the fetus.

 Nonsedating oral antihistamines can also be used to relieve pruritus.

 Pemphigoid gestationis probably has an autoimmune etiology; it is not caused by herpesvirus, even though the rash resembles the vesicobullous rash due to herpes simplex virus infection.